 Human rights implications

-When developing policy proposals, consideration must be given to their consistency with the New Zealand Bill of Rights Act 1990 and the Human Rights Act 1993.
-An important aim of these requirements is to provide Ministers with relevant information on the implications of any inconsistency with the Act and the Human Rights Act 1993 before policy proposals reach the legislative or implementation stage.
+When developing policy proposals, consideration must be given to their consistency with the New Zealand Bill of Rights Act 1990 and the Human Rights Act 1993. (the Acts).
+An important aim of these requirements is to provide Ministers with relevant information on the implications of any inconsistency with the Acts before policy proposals reach the legislative or implementation stage.

 - states the nature of any potential inconsistencies that have been identified (or states that there are none)